MorpheusXAUT/DelHel/README.md

 #### Flightplan Validation

 The `Flightplan Validation` tag item displays the result of the flightplan validation performed by `DelHel` for each aircraft.
 It contains any warnings or errors the plugin encounters while checking the FPL and is also the suggested column to interact with the `DelHel` [tag functions](#tag-functions).
-To safe space, only one indication will be displayed at a time in the order they are encountered during processing, so you might see multiple warnings for a single flightplan while handling it.
+To save space, only one indication will be displayed at a time in the order they are encountered during processing, so you might see multiple warnings for a single flightplan while handling it.

 The following indications are available: